Namibia entry requirements for United States passport holders

 Hotel booking or invitation letter

-Carry a printed hotel reservation or a letter of invitation from your host.
-Officers rarely ask, but having it ready avoids delays.
+Carry a printed hotel confirmation or a letter of invitation from your host.
+Officers rarely ask for it, but having it ready avoids delays at the counter.

 Recommended